data-derp/data-derp.github.io/docs/data-ingestion/exercise-core-logic.md

 </div>

-For this exercise, we will work in Databricks.
+For this first exercise (Data Ingestion), we will work in Databricks.
 We'll be using Databricks because we can provide a narrative of the logic and walk through the logic together.
 It also makes learning the Spark API super easy!
-[Follow these instructions](https://github.com/data-derp/exercise-co2-vs-temperature#data-ingestion) to get started.
+[Follow these instructions](https://github.com/data-derp/exercise-co2-vs-temperature-databricks/tree/master/data-ingestion) to get started.

+(**NOTE:** the video mentions the Community Edition.
+But we recommend using Databricks Pro.)